When it comes to paleo vs. keto, you may be wondering which one will help you lose the most weight while staying healthy.

 The paleo (or paleolithic) diet hinges on a single principle: eat like your ancestors.

-These early humans evolved to flourish on certain foods: meat, fish, animal fat, berries, tubers, etc. Consuming these evolutionarily-preferred foods, paleo advocates believe, promotes optimal health.
+These early humans evolved to flourish on certain foods: meat, fish, animal fat, wild berries, tubers, etc. Paleo advocates believe that consuming these evolutionarily-preferred foods promotes optimal health.

 Paleo Diet Foods

 There are many versions of the paleo diet, but below are the general guidelines.

 On a paleo meal plan, your food choices include:

 - Pastured or grass-fed meat, fish, eggs, and organ meats